alex-karpenko/git-events-runner/docs/guides/concepts.md

 ## Images and binaries

-GitEventsRunner uses three types of images to run:
+Git Events Runner uses three types of images to run:

 * **git-events-runner**: pre-built image with single controller's binary, without shell, package managers, etc.;
 * **gitrepo-cloner**: pre-built image with single binary of utility to safely clone git repositories, it's used in the